 Tuition and Fees

 Tuition and fees are due by the published deadline, and students are not considered registered until they have paid.
 UNH no longer sends bills through the mail; students receive bills through Webcat, a part of MyUNH (Blackboard), the student portal.
 E-mails are sent to students' UNH-assigned e-mail address when new bills are posted.
 Payment may be made online or mailed; check, credit card, cash, or wire is accepted.
 A 2.75 percent service charge will be added to credit card transactions.
-Late fees may be assessed on balances remaining unpaid by mid-semester.
+Late fees may be assessed on balances remaining unpaid by published due dates.

 Graduate tuition and fees apply to admitted graduate students enrolling for courses, graduate or undergraduate, at the University during the academic year.
 Admitted graduate students planning to enroll for UNH courses through weekend or executive programs during the summer session, or through the Graduate School Manchester campus should consult the relevant publications for information regarding tuition and fees.